gamma-app/aijsx/README.md

 **Reasons for forking**

 - Streamlined Library: We found that the original library, [@fixie-ai/ai-jsx], came with an abundance of tools, integrations, models, and features that surpassed our project's requirements.
-Our fork aims to provide a more focused and simplified version tailored to our needs.
+Our fork aims to provide a more focused and simplified version tailored to prompt generation and LLM interactions.

-- Performance Optimization: The production instance of ai-jsx exhibited performance issues, consuming approximately 30MB of head memory per stream and displaying slow garbage collection.
-This behavior led to server restarts.
-Our fork addresses these concerns, optimizing performance and memory usage.
+- Imporoving Performance: The production instance of ai-jsx exhibited performance issues, consuming approximately 30MB of heap memory per stream.
+This version aims to maintain a low memory footprint.

 - Tailored Functionality: We identified several features in the original library that were surplus to our project requirements.
-By eliminating unnecessary functionalities, we aim to create a leaner and faster library.
+By slimming down the functionality we aim to create a more single purposed library.

 ### What is AIJSX?